5 tips for using an iPad in your kitchen

-The iPad ($319.47 at Amazon.com) is a versatile kitchen tool.
+The iPad (£339.00 at Apple) is a versatile kitchen tool.
 It can act as cookbook, kitchen timer and unit converter.
 Here is a handful of tips to make the iPad the most helpful kitchen aid for the holidays -- or any night of the week.

 Don't sleep on me, iPad